 But how do you say who is the ‘main character’ in a story?
 Any story?
 This isn’t as clear cut as it seems.
-John Truby has a pretty good method which works most of the time: Who changes the most?
+Ask the following: Who changes the most?

 I’m particularly interested in how these ‘functions’ of character can be useful when critiquing a story in terms of diversity.
 We’re never going to progress beyond faux-representation in narrative unless we start thinking en masse in terms of what John August calls ‘character function’.

 This became crystal clear to me when I saw a Julia Donaldson picture book (Zog) widely hailed as an example of feminist characterisation.
 Zog is even included as a recommended resource in a non-fiction book for feminist parents.
 When I looked at other people’s reviews on Goodreads, I was alone in my view that Zog is actually a redemption story about two male characters, with the female character useful only as a bit player in what is essentially The Female Maturity Formula.
 In short, the picture book isn’t feminist in the slightest.
 Why can’t everyone see this?
 Because it only becomes clear when the reader has a deeper understanding of how story works.

 A FULLER LIST OF CHARACTER FUNCTION